daxiaHuang/ImageWatch/README.md

 - mouse wheel => scale image
 - use mouse to enlarge image => display values in grid mode
 - mouse hover => display value (Tiptool)
-- left mouse double click => set roi of image to center
+- use left mouse to double click => set roi of image to center
-- right mouse click => turn on / turn off global window
+- use right mouse to click => turn on / turn off global window